boltnet/twitter-feed/README.markdown

 When you put a page on BO.LT it is copied along with its assets onto our servers and deployed to our edge network.

-A page on our network is referred to as a bolt
+A page on the BO.LT network is referred to as a bolt

 A bolt: